 By TermiCam CEO David Rice

 TermiCam uses state of the art thermal imaging technology to find termite infestations in buildings and houses.
 Home-owners are often unaware of the extent of any termite problems, and can be over-charged by shifty operators who do not accurately identify the termite problems and subsequent treatment.
-Our thermal imaging technology eliminates this by giving homeowners visible proof of any termite infestation and a record of the problem’s extent.
+Our termite detection equipment make use of the thermal imaging technology eliminate this by giving homeowners visible proof of any termite infestation and a record of the problem’s extent.

 Finding termites can be difficult, yet knowing where they are located is important when deciding on the correct eradication program.
 Traditional methods rely on knocking on wood and drilling.
 Operators would simply tap on wood with the back of a screwdriver, poke holes in walls, or even pull them apart.

-Thermal imaging cameras offer a new, high technology detection system that is quick, effective, and does not damage your house like drilling and poking.
+Thermal imaging cameras or thermal detection cameras offer a new, high technology detection system that is quick, effective, and does not damage your house like drilling and poking.
 It is non-destructive.

 Heat Patterns of Termites in Buildings

-Thermal imaging technology detects heat patterns.
+Thermal detection cameras detect heat patterns.
 When termites invade buildings, they emit heat and only a thermal imaging camera can isolate the problem so it can be fixed.
 Hot spots — termites — come up as red or yellow and your TermiCam inspector can analyse the image.

 Figure 1a. is a termite infestation as it appears to the eye.
 Figure 1b. is an infestation via infra red image.
 The first image shows nothing, but the thermal imaging camera shows what is going on behind the scenes.
 It reveals a yellow hot spot in the top right hand corner of the door jamb.
 This is termite heaven.
 Termites have already eaten much of the wood.
 Our early detection, and eradication, saved the owner thousands!